Logo Icon

 Section D

-• This section will have variety of assessment items including Multiple Choice Questions, Objective Type Questions, Short Answer Type Questions and Long Answer Type Questions to assess comprehension, analysis, interpretation and extrapolation beyond the text.
+This section will include various assessment items, including Multiple-Choice Questions, Objective-Type Questions, Short-Answer Questions, and Long-Answer Questions, to assess comprehension, analysis, interpretation, and extrapolation beyond the text.

-• One Short Answer Question out of two to be answered in 40-50 words to assess understanding analysis and critical appreciation.
-Questions should elicit inferential responses through critical thinking and drawing inferences in poetry and prose.
-(3X1=3 Marks)
+Short Answer Question (SAQ) 1 out of 2 Understanding, analysis, and critical appreciation; inferential responses through critical thinking and drawing inferences in poetry and prose 30-40 words 2 marks

 Fiction - 10 Marks

-• One Short Answer Question out of two to be answered in 30-40 words to test understanding and appreciation and seek comments, interpretation, evaluation and appreciation of characters, events, episodes and interpersonal relationships.
-(2x1=2 Marks)
+The short answer questions in this section test your understanding and appreciation and seek comments, interpretations, evaluations, and appreciation of characters, events, episodes, and interpersonal relationships.

-Students can select one of the two prescribed texts.
-Seminar (20 marks)
+Students can select one of the prescribed texts for the seminar (20 marks)

 • Presentation - book review /a play /a short story/a novel/novella (tale, table, parable) to be followed by a question-answer session.

-• Poetry reading to be followed by interpretative tasks based on close reading and literary analysis of the text.
+• Poetry reading is followed by interpretative tasks based on close reading and literary text analysis.
 Critical review of a film or a play ·

 • Conducting a theatre workshop to be followed by a discussion